SurPun/AWS-Developer-Associate/Section 17: AWS Elastic Beanstalk/Quiz.md

 - Create an elasticache.config file in the .ebextensions folder which is at the root of the code zip file and provides appropriate configuration

+10. Your deployments on Elastic Beanstalk have been painfully slow.
+After checking the logs, you realize that this is due to the fact that your application dependencies are resolved on each instance each time you deploy.
+What can you do to speed up the deployment process with minimal impact?

+- Resolve the dependencies beforehand and package them in the zip file uploaded to Elastic Beanstalk

+11. Which AWS service does Elastic Beanstalk use under the hood?

+- AWS CloudFormation

+12. Due to compliance regulations, you have been tasked to enable HTTPS for your application hosted on Elastic Beanstalk.
+This allows in-flight encryption between your clients and web servers.
+What must be done to set up HTTPS on Elastic Beanstalk?

+- Create an .ebextension/securelistener-alb.config file to configure the Application Load Balancer

+13. Which feature in Elastic Beanstalk allows you to automate deletions of old application versions so that new application versions can be created?

+- Use a Lifecycle Policy

+14. You're using Elastic Beanstalk and you would like to schedule tasks to run periodically and asynchronously.
+These tasks typically take more than 1 hour to complete.
+Which Elastic Beanstalk environment should you choose?

+- Worker environment and a corn.yaml file

+15. You have created a test environment in Elastic Beanstalk and as part of the environment, you have created an RDS DB instance.
+How can you make sure the database can be used after you delete the environment?

+- Make a snapshot of the RDS DB instance before it gets deleted

+16. You're running an application on Elastic Beanstalk.
+You have just finished a major update to your application.
+You want to deploy the new version then direct a small percentage of traffic to the new version so you can test and fall back if there're any issues.
+Which Elastic Beanstalk deployment option should you choose?

+- Traffic Splitting

+17. You have been hired by a company to run some tests on their application hosted on Elastic Beanstalk.
+You can't run these tests on the current environment as this is the production environment, so you have to create another environment similar to the one already running.
+Which Elastic Beanstalk feature allows you to do this?

+- Elastic Beanstalk Cloning